jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

 -> Place 10K Ohm Resistor between DHT11 PIN 1 and PIN 2.

--> This is my circuit diagram after all connections.
+-> This is my circuit diagram after all the connections.